RosencrantzArt/stocksblog/README.md

 ## CRUD Functionality

 ### 1. Create
-- **Description**: Users can create new posts and comments through an intuitive interface.
+- **Description**: Users can create account and add comments through an intuitive interface.
 - **How it works**:
-  - Posts: Users can write text content and include stock symbols.
+  - Posts: Users can click on posts and view the whole post.
   - Comments: Users can leave comments on posts.

 ### 2. Read